namm0407/real-time-object-detector-with-VLM/README.md

 the code in advance_qwen.py is working.
 The result are expected.

-It opens the camera, search for the required object (detected objects is in green boxing and required object is in red boxing), take a picture of the screen once the required object is founud and stops the camera.
-The VLM will provide a short description of the image and opens a chatbot for the user to ask questions related to the required object and the image.
+Here is how this project works.
+It opens the camera, searches for the required object (detected objects is in green boxing and required object is in red boxing), takes a picture of the screen once the required object is found and stops the camera.
+The VLM will provide a short description of the image and open a chatbot for the user to ask questions related to the required object and the image.

 advance_qwen.py is similar to new_qwen.py but it allow for a more specific object (so far added allow detecting objects with colors)